astropy/astropy-api/wcs/wcs_api.md

     ax.coords.enable_offset_mode((12.14, 15.55))

 where the tuple should have the same number of dimensions as the WCS.
+This causes the coordinates to have the offset value subtracted, so in the above case the point at ``(12.14, 15.55)`` would appear at ``(0, 0)``.
 To revert to absolute coordinates:

     ax.coords.disable_offset_mode()